cleo/connector-zip/README.md

 The zip connector can be used to compare a remote directory's contents against the (filtered) root path, only zipping additions and changes to be unzipped and overlaid at the remote target.

 Directory listings are produced by zip connectors when a `GET directory.listing` command is processed, usually using a zip uri like `zip:connection/directory.listing` or through the pipe connector `pipe:pipe/directory.listing` in conjunction with an HSP (JetSonic) replication setup.
 The format is nearly human readable, comprising a sequence of JSON encoded directory listings, each preceded by its byte length encoded in 4 binary bytes.
 The root directory appears first, followed by the subdirectories in a pre-order traversal (parents before children).

-### Zip Thresholds

-The zip connector is configured with a _Root Path_ that points to the directory of files to be zipped.
-It creates a projection of the entire directory as a synthetic directory consisting of one or more zip archives containing the (possibly filtered) contents of the entire _Root Path_.

-By default when zipping the zip connector creates a single zip archive, so the projected directory consists of a single zip file (if you run a `DIR *` command, you will see a single file named `part1-code.zip`, where `code` is a sequence of characters encoding the file's size and number of entries).

-If you wish to partition a large archive into pieces, you can set the _Zip Size Threshold_ to a byte size.
-If the connector detects that a zip archive has reached the threshold, it will finish adding the current file and will then close the file and stop zipping, leaving the remaining files for subsequent zip archives.
-The projected directory will then contain a set of files named `partn-code.zip`, where `n` cycles from `1` to the number of parts, and the `code` for each file encodes the file's size, number of entries, and the starting point in the _Root Path_ tree where this partition begins.

-With or without thresholding, a `GET *` command will retrieve the entire contents of _Root Path_ compressed into some number of zip archives.
-Unlike multi-part zip archives, each `partn-code.zip` file is a complete stand-alone zip archive that can be individually unzipped indepenently from the other parts.
-If you unzip the entire set of partitions, the entire _Root Path_ directory will be faithfully reconstructed.

 ### Unzip Modes and Preflight